plexus/unrepl.el/README.md

 Depends on Emacs >= 25.

+## Project status

 *This is an alpha level proof of concept.
 Very rough around the edges.
 YMMV.*

+So far this has been a proof of concept of writing an unrepl client for Emacs.
+It kind of works as far as giving you a basic REPL goes.
+From there it has spun into a load of yak shaving, working on [a.el](https://github.com/plexus/a.el), which is more or less finished and available in MELPA, and working on [parseclj](https://github.com/lambdaisland/parseclj/), which is still a work in progress.

+All of this work is currently stalled as I had to take a step back from open source to deal with life and other things.
+I am committed to finishing parseclj to be a full-featured Clojure/EDN parser for Emacs Lisp, although I'm not making any claims about how long that will take.
+After that I may or may not revisit unrepl.el, which at that stage will more or less be a rewrite from scratch.

 ## Usage